EasyPortal-Business-Management-System/EasyPortal-Client/README.md

 - Employee log in to view own roster and pay information
 - Employer log in to view employee register and roster information
 - Roster employees
-- Access to employee register and overview (For employer login)
+- Access to employee register and overview (for employer login)

 ***The following features were originally planned to be implemented (see Part A) but ended up being put aside in order to prioritise the primary focus of the rosters.***
 - ‘At a glance’ graphics for employees